-Note 12.
+Note 11.
 Subscription-Based Information Technology Arrangements

-With the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, the District has identified and reported several subscription-based information technology arrangements (SBITAs) as outlined in detail below.
+With the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, implemented as of June 30, 2023, the District has identified and reported several subscription-based information technology arrangements (SBITAs) as outlined in detail below.

 SBITAs can be defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
 SBITAs result in right-to-use subscription assets - an intangible asset - and a corresponding subscription liability that are recorded within the District's financial statements.